detj/meow-subcommands/README.md

 ## Why?

 [meow](https://github.com/sindresorhus/meow) is nice and simple.
-You can use to quickly build CLI utilities for whatever that you wanna do.
-But, it doesn't support an extra layer of commands, or subcommands, for lack of a better term, natively.
+You can use it to quickly build CLI utilities for whatever that you wanna do.
+But, it doesn't support an extra layer of commands natively.
 If you wish to design your interface like the Docker CLI or git CLI but with meow, then you might find this useful.

 ```sh
 $ docker ps ...